UbiquityRobotics/speech_commands/README.md

 * Run the tf2_web_republisher on the robot:

         rosrun tf2_web_republisher tf2_web_republisher
 * In the Chrome browser on your laptop or Android phone, load the speechcommands.html page, using https with the robot's url.
+The first time, the browser will respond with an error message, which essentially asks you to OK trusting the self-signed certificate.
 * in the speechcommands.html page, enter the url with port number (usually 9090)

         <robot's url>:9090